xarvh/exalted-cypher-system/house-rules.md

 ### Clinch
-Clinch is a normal attack Action that inflicts no damage.
+Clinch is an attack Action with a -1 penalty that inflicts no damage.

 If the clinch is successful, the two characters become Controller and Victim.